 - Providing the young adult with adequate family history, including medical history information, including any photos, letters or other family history available in the case record.
 If the DCS Specialist believes a portion of the information may be harmful to the young adult, therapeutic intervention/assistance will be requested, as appropriate to meet each young adult’s needs.

 Former foster youth who are legal residents of Arizona, and those who left the Arizona foster care system at age 18 or older, may request to re-enter foster care, any time prior to their 21st birthday.
 All foster care and other services end on the person’s 21st birthday.

 Re-entering foster care means DCS will assign a case manager to help create a case plan, arrange for services, and monitor progress.
 All services provided must complement the youth’s own efforts to become self-sufficient.
 Youth must work cooperatively with the case manager in order to benefit from services, which may include long-term case management and support, a monthly living stipend, and coordination of services.

-Youth may request re-entry by contacting the local Transitional Independent Living Program (after care) provider.
+Youth may request re-entry by contacting the local Transitional Independent Living Program (after care) provider (aka Successful Transition to Adulthood).
 The TILP contract provider will initially work with the youth to resolve immediate housing, mental health, employment or other crises, and to confirm the youth’s desire to return to DCS care.
 Once this is complete the TILP staff will contact DCS to arrange a meeting with the local Re-Entry coordinator to ensure a smooth transition back into care.